eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 Analyzing the structure and elements of this example log output shows that this example `balanced` global mark GC cycle has the following characteristics:

-- The GC cycle begins with an STW pause and is triggered because a memory allocation threshold was reached.
-The *eden* space was half full.
+- The GC cycle begins with an STW pause and is triggered by a taxation allocation threshold that has a value equal to half the size of the eden space.
+Each global mark phase is also triggered by a taxation threshold equal to the size of half of the eden space.
 - The global *mark* cycle does not reclaim memory.
 The cycle creates a record of object liveness, which can be seen by inspecting the status of the remembered set metastructure using the `<remembered-set>` attributes.
 - Each global mark phase increment rebuilds the remembered set metastructure.
 Sometimes, the increment has managed to rebuilt some of the overflow regions.
 - Partial cycles run in between global mark phase increments.
-The partial cycles set the memory allocation threshold to be half of the *eden* space so that ?????
 - The final global mark phase increment includes a class unload.
 The final increment also triggers a sweep phase to run in the next partial cycle.

-### `balanced` global cycle
+### WIP!!! `balanced` global cycle WIP!!!

 The following [`balanced` partial GC cycle](gc.md#balanced-policy) example is taken from a `balanced` verbose GC log.
 The output is broken down into sections to explain the GC processing that is taking place.